-- Educate Board, faculty, staff, and constituents at the impact of planned giving - Significantly expand membership in the 1926 Society - Define and secure funding for affinity-based gifts
+- Educate Board, faculty, staff, and constituents at the impact of planned giving - Significantly expand membership in the 1926 Society - Define and secure funding for affinity-based gifts - Develop and fund naming opportunities

 GOVERNANCE

 High performing Boards do not simply happen.
 They are always the result of Boards making governance a strategic priority and having a proactive approach to governance training, education, and knowledge.